JXTechHub/.github/profile/README.md

 **Note: Still a work in progress~**

 ## 👩‍ Background
 Every now and then, I tend to forget these basic concepts and have to constantly "google" to refresh my memory.
-As an junior software engineering, I felt that having a strong understanding of these concepts and being able to apply them in practice are key ingredients in being a good programmer.
+As a junior software engineering, I felt that having a strong understanding of these concepts and being able to apply them in practice are key ingredients in being a good programmer.

 As this organization grows, I believe it will be helpful to people and others who are interested in learning and improving themselves continuously.